 How do we protect against this vicious cycle?

 We have to take a step back on a regular basis and reevaluate what we’re actually doing and why.

 Instead of thinking, “Oh my gosh there’s too much to do!”… let’s ask, “Should I actually be doing all of this?”

 The bottom line is that people never get more done by blindly working more hours on everything that comes up.
 Instead they get more done when they follow careful plans that measure and track key priorities and milestones.
 So if you want to be more successful and less stressed, don’t ask how to make something quicker and more efficient until you’ve first asked, “Do I need to do this at all?”
 Simply being able to do something well does not make it the right thing to do.
 And if you think about it, it’s actually kind of ironic that we complain we have so little time, and then we prioritize like time is infinite.
 So do your best to focus on what’s truly important, and not much else.
 (Note: Angel and I discuss this in more detail in the Success chapter of “1,000 Little Things Happy, Successful People Do Differently”.)

-3. It’s necessary to say “NO” to some really good things in life.
+3. It’s necessary to say “NO” to some really good things.

 We all have opportunities and obligations, but a healthy and productive routine can only be found in the long run by properly managing your yeses.
 And yes, sometimes you have to say “no” to really good opportunities and obligations.
 You can’t always be agreeable — that’s how people take advantage of you.
 And that’s how you end up taking advantage of yourself too.
 You have to set clear boundaries!